-5 Attorney Cohen's time records reflect that both events occurred on the same date and that the combined time for both was an hour and thirty minutes.
+$^{^5}$ Attorney Cohen's time records reflect that both events occurred on the same date and that the combined time for both was an hour and thirty minutes.
 Attorney Cohen believed he spoke with Attorney Gordon for approximately was computed or that appraisals had been ordered, but were not yet available, and argues that the estimated value stated in the waiver, 2.6 million dollars, was a gross underestimation.

 In actuality, the gross value of the estate as provided in the federal estate tax return was \$3,958,298.15.
 This includes a valuation for Decedent's real estate interests alone at \$3,300,500.00.
-Appraisals for the business real estate 27, 2007, and at Lake Harmony dated November totaling \$1,751,000.00, and an installment sale agreement for the Blue Comet dated November 20, 2007, with a purchase price of \$1,250,000.00, are attached to the federal estate tax return.
+Appraisals for the business real estate dated November 27, 2007, and totaling at Lake Harmony \$1,751,000.00, and an installment sale agreement for the Blue Comet dated November 20, 2007, with a purchase price of \$1,250,000.00, are attached to the federal estate tax return.
 The tentative taxable estate, before taking any deductions for transfers to be made to the marital deduction trust, is shown in the return to be \$3,567,073.17.
-This return also includes a copy of a disclaimer of partial interest executed by the parties' son on May 2, 2008, in which the parties' son disclaims all of his interest in the estate as set forth in the will in excess of the net value of \$2,000,000.00.6 None of this information was provided or made available to Wife before the waiver was signed.
+This return also includes a copy of a disclaimer of partial interest executed by the parties' son on May 2, 2008, in which the parties' son disclaims all of his interest in the estate as set forth in the will in excess of the net value of \$2,000,000.00.
+None of this information was provided or made available to Wife before the waiver was signed.

 We believe and we find that the estimate of the value of Decedent's estate as stated in the waiver signed by Wife was fifteen minutes.
 He could not recall whether this conversation occurred before or after he met with Wife.
-6 At the time, the federal estate tax credit allowed taxable estates with a value of \$2,000,000.00 or less to pass tax free.
+6 At the time, the federal estate tax credit was \$2,000,000.00.